 This was also the attempt of one of Jack's inventions.
 Unfortunately, it ended up absorbing electrical energy instead.

-Engineered Heroics: According to Word of God's point of view, the Masters' Blasters capture of Aragon in "Phantom Planet" was part of a deal with Vlad in exchange for the return of his amulet.
+Engineered Heroics: According to the series' point of view, the Masters' Blasters capture of Aragon in "Phantom Planet" was part of a deal with Vlad in exchange for the return of his amulet.

 Epic Fail: In Stolen Years, Jack attempted to build a device that emitted a sound that only ghosts could hear, but got it backwards and made it a sound that humans could hear but ghost couldn't.
 Then, he built a device to suck the power out of ghosts, but it ended up sucking electrical power.